Trails Don't Maintain Themselves. That's Where FAMB - and our Supporters - Come In

 Now hiring for the 2022 Season! - Click here for details.

-To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew in 2020.
-Our professional, paid trail crew is hard at work clearing and maintaining multi-use trails on state land, in the National Forest, and in city and county parks throughout the Flathead Valley.
+To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew (FTC) in 2020.
+Our professional, paid trail crew clears and maintains multi-use trails on state land, in the National Forest, and in city and county parks throughout the Flathead Valley.
 We focus particularly on trails that mountain bikers love to ride - and trails that we feel people would love riding if they were properly maintained.

 See something that needs work?
-Some examples: Swampy areas on the trail that could be fixed by drainage work, trees blocking a trail, or brush encroaching on the trail corridor.
-Submit a request below and our crew will try to address the issue.
+Some examples: Swampy areas on the trail that could be fixed by drainage work, trees blocking a trail, or brush encroaching the trail corridor.
+Submit a request below and our crew will try to address the issue if we can.